burninrubber0/YAP/README.md

 In no particular order:
 * Support other bundle variants
 * Allow use of resource names in addition to IDs
-* Add an option to bypass validation for bundle creation (because it can take a while)
 * Implement duplicate checking for `.meta.yaml` and `.imports.yaml`, preferably in a way that doesn't tank performance

 If you have a feature request, feel free to open an issue describing it.